Selecting and Arranging Objects

 You can isolate a standalone object, an object that is a part of a compound object or group.

-To isolate an object, double-tap on it.
+To isolate an object, double-tap on it with the Move or Selection tool.
 If an object is in a group that itself is a part of another group, tap on the object several times until you reach it.

 To exit the Isolation mode, tap on the Exit Isolation Mode button at the top of the screen.